notsambeck/sift2/README.md

 ~/source/sift$: git clone https://github.com/thesambeck/sift2 .
 ```

-4. Install SIFT requirements (inside virtualenv) for Python 3 using PIP (you may have to type pip3 here)
+4. Install SIFT requirements (inside virtualenv) for Python 3 using PIP (you may have to type pip3 here).
+If an error about Cython appears, you may be able to simply `pip install -I Cython==0.23`, then attempt to install the requirements again.
 ```bash
 pip install -r requirements.txt
 ```